 On National Heroes Day, we take a closer look at those we call heroes and why, with the help of Filipino historians.

 Shark populations around the world are facing rapid rates of decline.
 What could that mean for us?
-LAMAVE's Ariana Agustines talks about the state of local shark conservation, and how travelers can do their part.
+Scientist and LAMAVE Project Lead Ariana Agustines talks about local shark conservation, and what travelers can do to help.

 We talk to photojournalist Martin San Diego about his experience working in the Bangsamoro region, and what he’s learned from the new generation of Moro youth finding their place in the world.